 Whether your goal is to forge new business relationships or develop your personal career, events are a great place to make interpersonal connections with people in your industry.
 In your letter, highlight that attending the event could help you obtain new clients, source better vendors, gain new perspectives or form successful partnerships with other brands through business networking.

 Conferences are the perfect place to build your professional network, attend networking events and hand out business cards.
 Let your employer know that you intend to share your perspectives and return with new ones, which you can share with the rest of the team once you return.

-Jessica O'Dell, Tradeshow and Sponsorship Manager at pc/nametag
+Jess O'Dell, Tradeshow and Sponsorship Manager, pc/nametag

 Exploring your career interests is important.
 This is how you discover your personal talents and ensure that your skills align with your values and preferences.
 Attending industry-related workshops or conferences can help you gain an understanding of what you enjoy most about your field.